 When it comes to celebrating the holidays, you can always count on the food.
 Rich appetizers, homemade favorites, and mouth-watering desserts are a staple in many homes over the holiday season.
 That’s why it’s easy to over-indulge if you aren’t careful.
 Fending off those extra calories may be easier than you think, though!
 Here are 10 healthy tips to help you survive the holidays.
 Remember, if you slip up, make your next choice a healthier one, and don’t beat yourself up!

 Studies have shown that a healthy breakfast in the morning keeps you from having cravings and overeating later in the day.
 Skip the donuts and sugary cereal, though.
 Try to stick with foods that are high in protein, fiber, and healthy fats.
 Oatmeal, avocado, berries, eggs, chia seeds, and even apples with peanut butter are all great options to kick start your day.

 Tip #2: Stay hydrated.

-Keeping up on your water intake helps curb those sugar cravings and often prevents you from overeating.
+Keeping up on your water intake helps curb those sugar cravings and often prevents you from overeating, too.
 If you notice a craving for something sweet, down a full glass of water first, then reassess if you really want it before you eat.

 Tip #3: Never go to a party hungry.

-Eat some fruit, raw nuts, or a fat-free yogurt before you go head to a big holiday meal.
-Ten almonds 30-minutes before a big meal is only 70 calories and a good source of healthy fats.
-It will also help fill you up a little, so you don’t overdo portion sizes at the big meal!
+Eat some fruit, raw nuts, or a fat-free yogurt before you go to a big holiday meal.
+Ten almonds 30-minutes before a holiday feast is only 70 calories and a good source of healthy fats.
+It will also help fill you up a little, so you don’t overdo portion sizes!

 Tip #4: Grab a smaller plate.